SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/quotes/quote-alternatives.md

 ---
+title: crmscript_quote_alternatives
-title: Alternatives and quote lines
+description: Alternatives and quote lines
-uid: crmscript_quote_alternatives
-SortOrder: 20
+author:
+so.date:
+keywords:
+so.topic:
 ---

+# Alternatives and quote lines

 Each alternative can contain different products, numbers of products, prices, and discounts.